knownasilya/ember-toggle/README.md

 ### Labels

-You can set both labels (what is displayed to the user) and the values associated with this label:
+You can customize labels (The text the user sees for the two states) and their associated values:

 ```hbs
 {{x-toggle